 I enjoyed being alcohol free for each of my pregnancies and figured it I could do it for 9 months, 3 times, then I could surely eat healthy and abstain from alcohol for 3o days.

-I thought not drinking was going to be the hardest part of Whole30 but with so many people doing Dry January, it feels pretty easy to give up drinking for a month.
+When I first did Whole30, I thought not drinking was going to be the hardest part but with so many people doing Dry January, it felt pretty easy to give up drinking for a month.
 There is something about the solidarity of millions of people taking a break from alcohol at the same time.

 Just search #DryJanuary or #Dryanuary on Twitter and Instagram for an instant support group of strangers.